sockeqwe/sqlbrite-dao/README.md

 }
 ```

-So basically it generates code for iterating over a `Cursor` (cursor gets closed internally and resources released) and retrieve fetch data by calling `cursor.getString(index)` and so on.
+So basically it generates a `Func1` that can be applied on a SQLBrite `QueryObservable` to instantiate your data object (i.e. Customer) out of a `Cursor` (cursor gets closed internally and resources released by SQLBrite) and retrieve fetch data by calling `cursor.getString(index)` and so on.

 ```java
 Cursor c = ... ; // Some SQL SELECT statement